crowdpro3/bogdanvlviv.github.io/_posts/2016-12-18-design-patterns-in-ruby.markdown

 A class of which only a single instance can exist.
 Ensure a class only has one instance, and provide a global point of access to it.

-Using [`Singleton`](https://docs.ruby-lang.org/en/2.3.0/Singleton.html) module for realizing Singleton pattern in Ruby is a good idea.
+You can use [`Singleton`](https://docs.ruby-lang.org/en/2.3.0/Singleton.html) module for building Singleton pattern in Ruby.

 Read ["Design Patterns in Ruby: Singleton"](https://medium.com/@dljerome/design-patterns-in-ruby-singleton-8c132da6a9ce).